kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 Once you’ve entered your variables, click **Save** and then **Create site**.

-Go to the "Preview" tab and wait for the preview instance to be created.
+Go to the *Preview* tab and wait for the preview instance to be created.

 ## Webhooks: Configuring your Gatsby site to be updated with content changes

-To connect Kontent with your Gatsby Cloud instance, you’ll need to [configure a webhook](https://docs.kontent.ai/reference/webhooks-reference) in Kontent so that content changes can be pushed to Gatsby Cloud.
+To connect Kontent with your Gatsby Cloud instance, you’ll need to [configure a webhook](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks#a-creating-a-webhook) in Kontent so that content changes can be pushed to Gatsby Cloud.

-You’ll set up two webhooks in Kontent:

-* one for Gatsby Preview
+You’ll add two webhooks in Kontent: one for Gatsby Preview and another for Gatsby Builds.
-* one for Gatsby Builds

 ### Adding a Preview Webhook

 Navigate to your Gatsby Cloud instance and click **Site Settings**.
-Copy the Preview Webhook on this page.
+Copy the *Preview Webhook* on this page.

 ![Copying the Preview webhook URL](./assets/webhook-preview.png)

-In Kentico Kontent, go to **Project settings** > **Webhooks** and click **Create new webhook**.
+In your Kentico Kontent project, go to **Project settings** > **Webhooks** and click **Create new webhook**.

 ![Kontent webhooks menu](./assets/kontent-webhooks.png)